AxisCommunications/acap-documentation/docs/api/computer-vision-sdk-apis.md

 - [Machine learning API](#machine-learning-api): Tensorflow Serving for inference service
 - [BETA - Parameter API](#beta---parameter-api): Axis parameter service

-The ACAP Runtime uses [gRPC](https://grpc.io) and a [Unix Socket Domain (UDS)](https://grpc.github.io/grpc/cpp/md_doc_naming.html) socket for access.
+ACAP Runtime acts as a server that exposes the above APIs as gRPC APIs by using [gRPC](https://grpc.io) and a [UNIX domain socket (UDS)](https://grpc.github.io/grpc/cpp/md_doc_naming.html) for access.
 The access is restricted to applications in the device that belongs to the `sdk` user group.
-Installable versions for devices equipped with ARTPEC-7 and ARTPEC-8 chips are available [here](https://hub.docker.com/r/axisecp/acap-runtime).

-In order to use the APIs, there is a requirement to install the acap-runtime application on the Axis network device.
-Detailed instructions for installing acap-runtime can be found [here](https://hub.docker.com/r/axisecp/acap-runtime).
-The acap-runtime acts as a server that exposes the gRPC APIs.
+In order to use the ACAP Runtime APIs, it's required to install the ACAP Runtime application on the Axis network device.
+The application is distributed both as an ACAP Native SDK application and as a Docker container, detailed instructions for installation can be found [here](https://github.com/AxisCommunications/acap-runtime/tree/main#installation).

 ### Video capture API

-The Video capture API is one of the services of ACAP runtime.
+The Video capture API is one of the services of ACAP Runtime.

 The [OpenCV package](#opencv-with-vdo) has been extended with functionality for capturing camera images and accessing and modifying video stream and image properties.
 This was done by making the [OpenCV VideoCapture-class](https://docs.opencv.org/4.5.3/d8/dfe/classcv_1_1VideoCapture.html) interface with the [AXIS VDO library](src/api/vdostream/html/index.html), which allows for treating the Axis camera like any other OpenCV-compatible camera.